 - amortised cost, if the investment is held for the collection of contractual cash flows which represent solely payments of principal and interest.
-Interest income from the investment is calculated using the effective interest method (see note 2(s)(vi)). - fair value through other comprehensive income (FVOCI) recycling, if the contractual cash flows of the investment comprise solely payments of principal and interest and the investment is held within a business model whose objective is achieved by both the collection of contractual cash flows and sale.
-Changes in fair value are recognised in other comprehensive income, except for the recognition in profit or loss of expected credit losses, interest income (calculated using the effective interest method) and foreign exchange gains and losses.
-When the investment is derecognised, the amount accumulated in other comprehensive income is recycled from equity to profit or loss. - fair value through profit or loss (FVPL) if the investment does not meet the criteria for being measured at amortised cost or FVOCI (recycling).
+Expected credit losses, interest income calculated using the effective interest method (see note 2(r)(vi)), foreign exchange gains and losses are recognised in the profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss. - fair value through other comprehensive income (FVOCI) recycling, if the contractual cash flows of the investment comprise solely payments of principal and interest and the investment is held within a business model whose objective is achieved by both the collection of contractual cash flows and sale.
+Expected credit losses, interest income (calculated using the effective interest method) and foreign exchange gains and losses are recognised in profit or loss and computed in the same manner as if the financial asset was measured at amortised cost.
+The difference between the fair value and the amortised cost is recognised in OCI.
+When the investment is derecognised, the amount accumulated in OCI is recycled from equity to profit or loss. - FVPL, if the investment does not meet the criteria for being measured at amortised cost or FVOCI (recycling).
 Changes in the fair value of the investment (including interest) are recognised in profit or loss.